Wadawurrung

-The Wadawurrung nation, also called the Wathaurong, Wathaurung, and Wadda Wurrung, are an Aboriginal Australian people living in the area near Melbourne, Geelong and the Bellarine Peninsula in the state of Victoria.
+The Wadawurrung nation, also called the Wathaurong, or Wathaurung, are an Aboriginal Australian people living in the area near Melbourne, Geelong, and the Bellarine Peninsula in the state of Victoria.
 They are part of the Kulin alliance.
 The Wathaurong language was spoken by 25 clans south of the Werribee River and the Bellarine Peninsula to Streatham.
 The area they inhabit has been occupied for at least the last 25,000 years.

 Language

 Wathaurong is a Pama-Nyungan language, belonging to the Kulin sub-branch of the Kulinic language family.

 Country

-Wathaurong territory extended some 3,000 mi2.
+Wadawurrung territory extended some 3,000 mi2.
 To the east of Geelong their land ran up to Queenscliff, and from the south of Geelong around the Bellarine Peninsula, towards the Otway forests.
 Its northwestern boundaries lay at Mount Emu and Mount Misery, and extended to Lake Burrumbeet Beaufort and the Ballarat goldfields.

 The area they inhabit has been occupied for at least the last 25,000 years, with 140 archaeological sites having been found in the region, indicating significant activity over that period.